ECP guidance on emergency authorisations

-- there must be adequate evidence of human and environmental safety available;
+- there must be adequate evidence of human and environmental safety available

-- the proposed use of the compound must be limited in scale;
+- the proposed use of the compound must be limited in scale

-- the proposed use must be controlled allowing perhaps for additional conditions of authorisation to be required;
+- the proposed use must be controlled, allowing perhaps for additional conditions of authorisation to be required

-- the long-term economic and environmental benefits from granting a temporary emergency authorisation must outweigh any potential adverse effects resulting from the authorisation.
+- the long-term economic and environmental benefits from granting a temporary emergency authorisation must outweigh any potential adverse effects resulting from the authorisation

 - there is evidence of a permanent solution to the problem being developed

 Emergency authorisations are to deal with emergency situations and will be temporary, limited in scale and controlled.
 On this basis, it may be possible to allow some flexibility in the safety assessment, with each case considered on its merits.
 An assessment will need to rely on existing information that is both relevant to the proposed emergency use and of adequate quality.
-As emergency applications need to be considered within a short period, the ECP also agreed that consultation via email to seek advice could be appropriate.
+As emergency applications need to be considered within a short period, the ECP also agreed that consultation via email to seek advice could be appropriate in exceptional circumstances.